alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 which are a natural fit for a holiday planner: how many of you take your laptops to your holidays?
 Well, you should not!
+Holidays are for browsing lazily from your phone, and laptops feel too much like work.

 Since then Íñigo has tried several times to pivot and make our little venture work out of his own pocket.
 He has even sold actual travel activities,